 Name of accepting prescribed business

 Name of Introducer

 Account name (in full)

 Details of associated account/s (which are part of the same structure)

 Address:

 Introducer's contact details Telephone: Fax:

-Email:
+Email: J

-The Introducer certifies that it is an Appet the verification required to satisfy the I Crime and Terrorist Financing or the F Countering Financial Crime and Terrori Commission, as updated from time to accurately reflects the information heldonly.
-The Introducer undertakes to supprequest without delay.
-Handbook for Financial Services Handbook for Legal Professionals st Financing (as appropriate) issue time.
-The information disclosed d and is being given for account Businesses on Countering Financial s, Accountants and Estate Agents on ed by the Guernsey Financial Services d for this account by the Introducer opening and maintenance purposes
+The Introducer certifies that it is an Appendix C business and in respect of this account it has obtained and holds the verification required to satisfy the Handbook for Financial Services Businesses on Countering Financial Crime and Terrorist Financing or the Handbook for Legal Professionals, Accountants and Estate Agents on Countering Financial Crime and Terrorist Financing (as appropriate) issued by the Guernsey Financial Services Commission, as updated from time to time.
+The information disclosed for this account by the Introducer accurately reflects the information held and is being given for account opening and maintenance purposes only.
+The Introducer undertakes to supply certified copies or originals of the verification documentation upon request without delay.

 Signature:

 Full Name:

 Official Position:

 Date:

-Please identify the number of suppleme entary pages being submitted: I C2
+Please identify the nur nber of supplementary pages being subm itted: IC2 IC3 IC4 I

+IC1